Jennifer Lopez, 50, Drops Jaws On Versace Runway In Remake Of Iconic Green Grammys Dress

 Womens Wear Daily reports that JLo closed the runway at the Milan Versace show with the recreation of the outrageous silk chiffon dress.
-The star was joined by designer Donatella Versace herself as she walked to a standing ovation as the crowd went wild.
+The star was joined by Donatella Versace as the celebrity and the designer walked to a standing ovation as the crowd went wild.

-According to Vogue, Lopez’ original dress back in 2000 literally broke the Internet.
+According to Vogue, when Lopez wore the original dress nearly two decades ago, the garment and the person wearing the garment literally broke the Internet.
 The sexy, sheer dress, printed with a tropical leaf and bamboo pattern, plunged well past the then-31-year-old’s belly button as she pushed the envelope on primetime network TV while appearing onstage at the Grammys with co-presenter David Duchovny.

 At the time, Lopez’ sexy dress spawned so many searches in Google’s early days that the creators of the search engine quickly discovered the site could not handle the onslaught of “JLo” and “Versace” searches.
 Google Images was ultimately built to fix the problem.

-With so much hoopla over the green tropical print dress, it’s hard to believe that J.Lo almost skipped wearing it entirely.
+With so much hoopla over the green tropical print dress, it’s hard to believe that JLo almost did not wearing the Versace frock.

-Bustle notes that on her YouTube series Moments of Fashion, Lopez revealed that she waited until the last minute to pick out a Grammys dress that year because she was so busy recording music and shooting scenes for her film The Wedding Planner.
+Bustle notes that on her YouTube series called Moments of Fashion, Lopez revealed that she waited until the last minute to pick out a Grammys dress that year because she was so busy recording music and shooting scenes for her film The Wedding Planner.

-Lopez’s stylist at the time, Andrea Lieberman, came to her the day before the Grammy Awards ceremony and told her because it was so last minute, she only had a couple of dresses to pick from.
-JLo had a choice between a white dress of the now-iconic green Versace, but her stylist urged her to go with the white one because the green gown had been worn previously by three other people, including Donatella Versace.
+Lopez’s stylist at the time, Andrea Lieberman, came to her the day before the Grammy Awards ceremony and told her that because it was so last minute, she only had a couple of dresses to pick from.
+JLo had to choose between a white dress or the now-iconic green Versace.
+Her stylist urged her to go with the white number because the green gown had already been worn by three other people, including Donatella Versace.

 Lopez tried on both dresses, and it was her longtime manager, Benny Medina, who made the final call.